 An article written by Neil Irwin on the New York Times explored the differences that might happen if sociologists had as much influence as economists.

-I write a brief perspective on the changes that may happen if environmental scientists had as much influence as economists in the Philippines.
+What may happen if environmental scientists had as much influence as economists in the Philippines?

 Receive articles on urban planning and solid waste management!

 Environmental science and the Philippines

 In a system, the whole is greater than the sum of its parts.

 With an environmental science perspective, all the phenomena that happen in the four spheres are considered in recommending resolutions to issues.

 Living in a disaster-prone country and natural resource haven like the Philippines, Filipino environmental scientists have a great opportunity to contribute to sustainable development.

 Resolving issues on unemployment, poverty, and miseducation requires more than economics.

 Filipino environmental scientists must participate in generating economic outcomes that are ecologically beneficial for present and future generations.